A Comprehensive Multipolar Theory for Periodic Metasurfaces: Multipolar calculation of the scattering field from a 2D array in Cartesian and vector spherical harmonics basis: General Equations

-where $k=2\pi/\lambda$ is the wavenumber of the scattered field in the embedding medium, and $\widetilde{\mathcal{F}}_{\mathbf{E,H}}^{\rm inc}$ is the normalized electromagnetic incident field.
+where $k=2\pi/\lambda$ is the wavenumber of the scattered field in the embedding medium, $\eta=\sqrt{\mu/\varepsilon}$ is the impedance of the embedding medium, $\varepsilon$ and $\mu$ are the permittivity and permeability of the embedding medium, respectively, and $\widetilde{\mathcal{F}}_{\mathbf{E,H}}^{\rm inc}$ is the normalized electromagnetic incident field.
 The tilde indicates the normalized polarizability ($\rightarrow$ {\textit{Appendix B}}).
-This dimensionless polarizability matrix $\bar{\bar{\widetilde{\alpha}}}_0$ facilitates analytic calculations and will simplify equations later on in this work.
+This dimensionless and irreducible polarizability matrix $\bar{\bar{\widetilde{\alpha}}}_0$ facilitates analytic calculations and will simplify equations later on in this work.
 The vectors $\mathbf{E}_n$ and $\mathbf{H}_n$ are the electric and magnetic multipolar amplitudes of the incident field as defined in \textit{Appendix B}, and contain spatial derivatives of the Cartesian incident fields at the origin considered as the center of the particle \cite{feshbach2019methods, bernal2014underpinning, mun2020describing}.
-The vectors $\mathbf{p}$ ($\mathbf{m}$), $\mathbf{Q}^{\rm e}$ ($\mathbf{Q}^{\rm m}$), and $\mathbf{O}^{\rm e}$ ($\mathbf{O}^{\rm m}$), are the Cartesian electric (magnetic) dipole, quadrupole, and octupole moments, respectively ($\rightarrow$ \textit{Appendix C}).
-The radiation or far-fields caused by a scattering particle as a function of the multipole moments expressed in Cartesian basis are also, provided in \textit{Appendix D}.
+The vectors $\mathbf{p}$ ($\mathbf{m}$), $\mathbf{Q}^{\rm e}$ ($\mathbf{Q}^{\rm m}$), and $\mathbf{O}^{\rm e}$ ($\mathbf{O}^{\rm m}$), are the irreducible Cartesian electric (magnetic) dipole, quadrupole, and octupole moments, respectively ($\rightarrow$ \textit{Appendix C}).
+The far-fields radiated by a scattering particle as a function of the multipole moments expressed in Cartesian basis are also provided in \textit{Appendix D}.